kleinschmidt/kleinschmidt.github.io/content/blog/cite-code.md

 than using domain-general tools (like the [tidyverse](https://tidyverse.org)).

-But I think there may be a deeper explanation: it's _hard_ to write good, useful code.  <!--more--> Designing, implementing, and maintaining software packages is difficulty at best and downright consuming at worst.
+But I think there may be a deeper explanation: it's _hard_ to write good, useful software.  <!--more--> Designing, implementing, and maintaining software packages is difficulty at best and downright consuming at worst.
 Being involved with developing and maintaining some of the [JuliaStats](https://github.com/JuliaStats) packages has shown me how much work and energy goes into just providing support to users and keeping things from breaking as the language changes and other packages are updated.
 And, if I'm